-- A candidate biography.
+A candidate biography.
 Don’t forget to add a photo and related web links.

-- Digital copies of logos, brochures, flyers, ect.
+- Digital copies of logos, brochures, flyers, etc.

 - Photographs of the candidate and campaign.
-Consider offering several versions for download.
-Low-res files can be used for web, but print requires larger images with higher resolution for decent results.
+Offer several versions for download.
+Low-res files can be used for web, but print requires larger images with higher resolution.

 - Newspaper or other media excerpts.
 Rather than reprinting the material outright, you could create a document or PDF file with links.